 Key Elements of Using Facebook Pixel

 You may have heard about Facebook Pixel before, but you won’t have any idea about the key elements this tracking system has to offer.
 Here are four key elements of the Facebook Pixel:

 In Facebook advertising, events refer to the actions that happen on the website.
-Standard events are predefined actions by Facebook and are vital to tracking URL, track conversions, optimize campaigns, and build audiences.
+Standard events are predefined actions by Facebook and are vital to tracking URLs, tracking conversions, optimizing campaigns, and building audiences.
 Here’s the list of 17 standard events: